Nan Shepherd: Essays and further poetry

 In the years between the publication of In the Cairngorms and The Living Mountain, Shepherd placed articles and essays in magazines and journals, including the Aberdeen University Review and The Deeside Field.
 A selection of these, with several hitherto unpublished poems, were first collected as Wild Geese: A Collection of Nan Shepherd's Writing, published in 2019 by Galileo Publishers.
 This includes a short story, "Descent from the Cross", which appeared in the Scots Magazine in 1943.

-Recognition
+Recognition and legacy

-Nan Shepherd is commemorated in Makars' Court outside the Writers' Museum, Lawnmarket, Edinburgh.
+Shepherd is commemorated in Makars' Court outside the Writers' Museum, in Edinburgh's Lawnmarket.
 Selections for such commemoration are made by The Writers' Museum, The Saltire Society and The Scottish Poetry Library.

 The best-known image of Shepherd is a portrait photograph as a young woman wearing a headband and a brooch on her forehead.
 Shepherd had decided to have her portrait taken at a local photography studio.
 Whilst sitting for it, she picked up a length of photographic film, wrapped it round her head on a whim and attached a brooch to it, making her look like a Wagnerian princess.

-In 2016 this was adapted as an illustration for a new series of £5 notes issued by the Royal Bank of Scotland.
+In 2016, this image was adapted as an illustration for a new series of £5 notes issued by the Royal Bank of Scotland.

-In 2017 a commemorative plaque was placed outside her former home, Dunvegan, in the North Deeside Road, Cults.
+In 2017, a commemorative plaque was placed outside her former home, Dunvegan, in the North Deeside Road, Cults.

+In 2024, the play Nan Shepherd: Naked and Unashamed, written by Richard Baron and Ellie Zeegen, was produced in association with Kerri Andrews at Pitlochry Festival Theatre, as a co-production with Firebrand Theatre Company.
+The play tells the story of Shepherd as author, teacher, hillwalker and lover, and explores the 30-years-delay in the publication of her The Living Mountain.
+It had a second run in Pitlochry in May and June 2025, with Susan Coyle in the title role.

+Nan Shepherd Prize

+The Nan Shepherd Prize has been awarded every two years since 2019.
+"It aims not only to celebrate nature writing but provide an inclusive platform for new and emerging nature writers from underrepresented backgrounds."
+The winner receives a publishing deal with Canongate Books, editorial mentoring, and an advance of £10,000.

+Following Nan

+The Following Nan project aims "to encourage others to experience the mountains 'Nan Style'", describing this style as: